foundersandcoders/old-coursebook/about/money.md

 We have two main costs: rent and Dan's salary.

-After one year of operation, we are not yet breaking even, but we intend to by the end of the year.
+After one year of operation, we are not yet breaking even, but we intend to by the end of this year.